sb2nov/mac-setup/README.md

 In terms of a GUI client for MySQL, I'm used to the official and free [MySQL Workbench](http://www.mysql.com/products/workbench/).
 But feel free to use whichever you prefer.

 You can find the MySQL Workbench download [here](http://www.mysql.com/downloads/workbench/). (**Note**: It will ask you to sign in, you don't need to, just click on "No thanks, just start my download!" at the bottom.)

+## CPlusPlus

+Make sure you have installed Xcode command line tools.
+Check the c++ version to make sure it is Clang 4.0+

+    MacbookPro:~ sb2nov$ c++ --version
+    Apple clang version 4.0 (tags/Apple/clang-421.0.60) (based on LLVM 3.1svn)
+    Target: x86_64-apple-darwin12.4.0
+    Thread model: posix

+Then create an alias for c++11 installation in your `.profile` file.

+    alias cppcompile='c++ -std=c++11 -stdlib=libc++'

+Then you can run all cpp file directly using `cppcompile main.cpp` and it will use c++11 so no errors in the case of using vectors, auto, sets etc.

 ## Node.js